Don't Worry Surrey:

 Bringing brain food to you during revision season

 Revision and exam periods can be a stressful time of year, so it’s important to find time to stop for a hot drink or something to eat.
-Take a look below for locations you can grab free snacks, unlimited hot drinks, refreshing smoothies and more.
+Take a look below for locations you can grab free snacks, unlimited hot drinks, nutritious hot meals and more.

 Opening times